Tai Chi.

-Chinese form of exercise characterised by its slow and fluid movements.
+martial art, normally used as a form of exercise characterised by its slow and fluid movements.
+Sometimes

-Church in Auckland and former pastor of Lake
+Auckland and former pastor of Lake City Church in

-City Church in Rotorua.
-Senior pastor and self-proclaimed apostle
+Rotorua.
+Senior pastor and self-proclaimed apostle for Destiny Churches

-bestowed on him at the 7th anniversary celebrations in July 2005.
-Brian
+at the 7th anniversary celebrations in July 2005.
+Brian Tamaki can also

-Tamaki can also be regarded as a false prophet, along with and his "spiritual
+be regarded as a false prophet, as can his "spiritual father" and

 New Zealand.

-the next five years, by the time we hit our 10th anniversary - and I don't
+in the next five years, by the time we hit our 10th anniversary – and

 On that same night Tamaki joined forces with Bishop Eddie